EVASION OF PSYCHE

 Inspired by the story of Artemisia I and her relations with the Caryatids.
-Artemisia was a Greek-born woman who became Queen of Caryae and fight for the Persians against the Greeks.
-That was a sour feeling for the Greeks that not only took this as treason but could not believe that a woman could become a threat to them
+Artemisia was the Queen of Caryae and fight for the Persians against the Greeks.

 Years after her death the Greeks conquered Caryae and capture their women as slaves and for carrying their children - Caryae women were known for being strong and very fertile - as an ultimate symbol the Greeks created women columns of the Temple Erechtheion representing these women carrying the weight of the Temple

 This painting is trying to ask "how much different would be our city if the symbols of our heritage were others?"

 This work explores the importance & implication of Museums in Black Lives Matters

 On the chair beside her hands, we can find the small QR codes that again will open an Instagram effect.